cmsamaaa/ndi-tap-2023/README.md

 For this technical assessment, I will be developing a fullstack project.
-This project is a prototype that solves problem statement defined below, written in Node.js with JavaScript, using Pug template engine, Express.js framework for backend, and basic data manipulation with SQLite3.
+This project is a prototype that solves problem statement defined below, written in Node.js with JavaScript, using Pug template engine, Express.js framework for backend, and basic data storage/manipulation with SQLite3.

 This application is also deployed and hosted on [Heroku](https://ndi-tap-2023.herokuapp.com/).